vidify/vidify/README.md

 ---

-## TODO

-* Find a better cache for the videos to load them faster
-* Implement offset lists with delays to start the video.
-That way synchronization with videoclips with different length would fit better.

 ## Current limitations:
 * Spotify doesn't currently (15/07/19) support the MPRIS property `Position` so the starting offset is calculated manually and may be a bit rough